hotdaamn/asuswrt-merlin-wiki/Features.md

 * Configurable min/max UPNP ports
 * IPSec kernel support
 * DNS-based Filtering, can be applied globally or per client
+* Custom DDNS (through a user script)
+* Advanced NAT loopback (as an alternative to the default one)

 **Web interface:**
 * Improved client list, with DHCP hostnames